Canted-spin-caused electric dipoles: a local symmetry theory

 where $\Sb_a,\Sb_b$ are unit vectors.
 It is seen that this gives non-zero $\pb$ only if the spins are not collinear, which conforms to our general idea, in fact the precise definition, of a `canted-spin-caused' electric dipole.
 One notices that unlike the previous forms, which are bilinear in the 2 spins, this falls under the general heading of being quadratic in the spins.
 Arima~\cite{arima0} refers to this result, and generalizes it in a way that leads to a polarization parallel to the spiral wave vector $\textbf{Q}$ in a ``proper screw structure" (a spiral where the spin plane is normal to $\Qb$).
 (Since $\Qb||\Rb$ in his case,~(\ref{j}) clearly would give zero for such a spiral.)
 We will point out (in Section IV) a different microscopic mechanism that also gives $\pb$ in the direction of $\Sb_a\times\Sb_b$, that may be responsible for the behavior observed in the proper screw structure, and that also applies to RFMO (which is not a proper screw structure).
 (This mechanism is linear in the spin-orbit coupling strength while Arima's is quadratic.)

 Thus we see a veritable zoo of forms for the canted-spin caused dipole moment.
 One must ask, what others might exist?
 A common theme in all those mentioned is that they are quadratic in the pair of spins.
-The theory presented here considers the most general quadratic function, and analyzes various forms allowed under whatever symmetry is ``seen" by the pair of magnetic ions.
-Since it includes the cases already known, it represents a general unified picture of the possible forms.
+The theory presented here considers the most general quadratic function that represents canted-spin-caused dipoles, and analyzes various forms allowed under whatever symmetry is ``seen" by the pair of magnetic ions.~\cite{kaplanarxiv} Since it includes the cases already known, it represents a general unified picture of the possible forms.
 The theory is model-independent and local (treating a single pair of magnetic ions or atoms).
 It is closely analogous to an argument leading to the conditions on the DM vector $\mathbf{D}$ (Moriya's rules) imposed by the symmetries of the magnetically disordered crystal.~\cite{moriya}

 The results show that forms far more general than~(\ref{one}),(\ref{onep}), and (\ref{j}) are to be expected in general, and which symmetries, or, rather, their absence, are required for the more general forms.
-The theory also offers an explanation for the fact that~(\ref{one}) is found in many materials whereas a different form has been found in relatively few (as far as we are aware).
+The theory also offers an explanation for the fact that~(\ref{one}) is found in many materials whereas the other forms have been found in relatively few (as far as we are aware).
 The analysis leads to the suggestion of new terms omitted from the microscopic theories.
 And it predicts an unusual antiferroelectric ordering in the antiferromagnetically and ferroelectrically ordered phase of RbFe(MoO$_4$)$_2$.

 To apply this local theory to solids, one must determine how $\pb$ for a single bond propagates through the crystal.
 This is discussed through a few examples.